goodindahhood/SPIS15-Project-Graphics-Philip-Ken/README.md

 2.)The picture sometimes become disjointed where the left side of a pixel might not blend well with the right

 Known Problems -
 1.)
-By removing lots of height or y pixels, lines are created that move certain parts of the picture up 1 pixel
+By removing lots of height or y pixel length, lines are created that move certain parts of the picture up 1 pixel 2>) Removing lots of either x or y pixel length creates areas that don't blend well together